Mobilizing Fairbanks & Interior Alaska communities toward action on climate change

 Increasing GVEA’s renewable energy portfolio and implement a strong renewable energy transition plan.
 We can do more, we want more.

-Urge the Board of Directors to adopt a new renewable energy goal and incorporate more solar, wind, hydro and geothermal energy into the grid.
+Urge the Board of Directors to incorporate more solar, wind, hydro and geothermal energy into the grid.

 Urge the Board of Directors to cease spending money on new fossil fuel projects and instead financially support renewable energy.